johtela/vscode-modaledit/README.md

 keymap is active.
 It makes using long keyboard sequences easier by providing a hint what keys you can press next.

+### Keybindings in Selection/Visual Mode

+ModalEdit 2.0 adds a new configuration section called `selectbidings` that has the same structure as the `keybindings` section.
+With it you can now map keys that act as the lead key of a normal mode sequence to run a commands when pressed in visual mode.

+For example, you might want the key `d` to be the leader key for sequence `dw` in normal mode, but in selection mode `d` should delete the selection without expecting any following keys.
+Previously it was not possible to define this behavior, but now you can do it with `selectbindings`.

+`selectbindings` section is always checked first when ModalEdit looks for a mapping for a keypress.
+If there is no binding defined in `selectbindings` then it checks the `keybindings` section.
+Note that you can still define normal mode commands that work differently when selection is active.
+You can use either a conditional or parameterized command to check the `__selecting` flag, and perform a different action based on that.

 ### Debugging Keybindings

 If you are not sure that your bindings are correct, check the ModalEdit's